Click on the category dropdown below to see the submissions criteria.

 Eligible submissions must meet the following criteria:

-- Canadian small ensembles conducted by a non-Canadian are eligible.
+2. Canadian ensembles conducted by a non-Canadian are eligible.
 50% of the group must be Canadian.

-Final decisions on category eligibility are at the discretion of CARAS.
+Final decisions on category eligibility is at the discretion of CARAS.

 Nominee listing: Album Title, Small Ensemble Name, Conducted by Conductor Name (if applicable) featuring Soloist(s) Name(s) (if applicable)